fabiocarlos97/cargo-unmaintained/README.md

 Options:
       --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained package is found --json           Output JSON (experimental)
-      --max-age <DAYS>  Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365] --no-cache        Do not cache data on disk for future runs --no-exit-code    Do not set exit status when unmaintained packages are found --no-warnings     Do not show warnings
+      --max-age <DAYS> Age in days that a repository's last commit must not exceed for the repository to be considered current; 0 effectively disables this check, though ages are still reported [default: 365]
+      --no-exit-code   Do not set exit status when unmaintained packages are found --no-warnings    Do not show warnings
   -p, --package <NAME> Check only whether package NAME is unmaintained
       --save-token     Read a personal access token from standard input and save it to
                        $HOME/.config/cargo-unmaintained/token.txt
       --tree          Show paths to unmaintained packages
       --verbose       Show information about what cargo-unmaintained is doing -h, --help         Print help
   -V, --version      Print version

 The `GITHUB_TOKEN_PATH` environment variable can be set to the path of a file containing a personal access token.
 If set, cargo-unmaintained will use this token to authenticate to GitHub and check whether packages' repositories have been archived.

 Alternatively, the `GITHUB_TOKEN` environment variable can be set to a personal access token.
 However, use of `GITHUB_TOKEN_PATH` is recommended as it is less likely to leak the token.

 If neither `GITHUB_TOKEN_PATH` nor `GITHUB_TOKEN` is set, but a file exists at
 $HOME/.config/cargo-unmaintained/token.txt, cargo-unmaintained will use that file's contents as a personal access token.

 Unless --no-exit-code is passed, the exit status is 0 if no unmaintained packages were found and no irrecoverable errors occurred, 1 if unmaintained packages were found, and 2 if an irrecoverable error occurred.
 ```

 ## Ignoring packages